Kenneth C. Martis: Contributions to Political Geography

-In 1993 his third book on Congress, co-authored with Gregory A. Elmes, The Historical Atlas of State Power in Congress: 1790-1990 was published.
-This work maps and analyzes every apportionment change for every state for all of United States history.
-This work won the 1993 Washington Book Publishers award for best book design.
+In 1993, The Historical Atlas of State Power in Congress: 1790-1990 was published with co-author Gregory A. Elmes.
+The Atlas maps for the first time every apportionment change for every census for every state for all of United States history.
+The Atlas won the 1993 Washington Book Publishers award for best book design.
+The data and maps revealed four major geographical/population trends of congressional apportionment: Original and New States: 1790-1850; Free and Slave States: 1790-1860; Rural and Urban Places: 1870-1930; and Sunbelt and Snowbelt: 1970-1990.

+The 1840 apportionment map is an example of the maps found in The Historical Atlas of State Power in Congress: 1790-1990.
+The Atlas has numerous data tables, maps for every census apportionment from 1790-1990, and discusses the history and changing formulas of the apportionment process.
+In 1840, the original eastern Atlantic coastal states lost congressional representation, while the newer western Trans-Appalachian states gained representation.
+The 1840 apportionment set the House of Representatives size at 223 members, 17 less seats than the 1830 apportionment.
+This partly accounts for the discrepancy in number of seats lost in the East and gained in the developing frontier West.

 In 1994 The Historical Atlas of the Congresses of the Confederate States of America: 1861-1865 was published.
 This book is the first nonmilitary nonbattlefield atlas of the American Civil War.
 The American Library Association, Choice Magazine, designated this work an Outstanding Academic Book of 1994.

-During the Civil War the Confederate Constitution set up a government with a president and a legislature, which was composed of a Senate and House of Representatives.
+During the American Civil War the Confederate Constitution set up a government with a president and a legislature, which was composed of a Senate and House of Representatives.
 The Confederate congressional atlas maps the districts, characteristics, elections and roll call voting behavior of this institution.
 The illustration shows the Union occupation status of the 106 districts of the Confederate House of Representatives in late 1863 and early 1864.
 Note the Confederacy admitted the slave states of Missouri and Kentucky, and they had full voting rights in the Confederate Congress, in spite of being Union controlled virtually from the beginning of the war, and in spite of their continued representation in the United States Congress.
 At the end of the First Confederate Congress only a little over a half of the House districts (52.8%) were unoccupied.
 The Union occupied areas mostly supported the increasingly stringent legislative proposals of Confederate President Jefferson Davis with respect to measures like conscription, impressment and habeas corpus.
 In other words, Confederate congressmen from occupied districts tended to support increasing conscription knowing men from their areas would not be subject, but many representatives from unoccupied districts tended to vote no, knowing men from their areas would bear the brunt of being drafted.